-A multi-million pound restoration programme is underway at Manchester’s Science and Industry Museum globally significant industrial heritage site to carry out crucial restoration work and reveal new spaces and perspectives for all visitors to enjoy, play and learn in.
+A multi-million pound restoration programme is nearing completion at Manchester’s Science and Industry Museum globally significant industrial heritage site to carry out crucial restoration work and reveal new spaces and perspectives for all visitors to enjoy, play and learn in.
 One of these improvements is repair work on the Science and Industry Museum’s iconic 1830 Viaduct and gantry that were at the heart of industrial Manchester.

 The 1830 Viaduct is part of the site’s original railway station, which opened in September 1830.
 Liverpool Road Station was the Manchester terminus of the world’s first inter-urban railway, which connected industrial Manchester with Liverpool’s docks.
 The railway’s engineer, George Stephenson, designed the Viaduct to solve the problem of Liverpool Road’s sloping land, creating a flat upper level to support the railway tracks.